William Wilberforce (1759-1833) was a great politician in England who worked diligently for the abolition of the slave trade in the British Empire.

-Wilberforce was a born orator and with the wealth left him by his father he never needed to work.
+Wilberforce was a born orator, and—with the wealth left him by his father—never needed to work.
 He lived a life of privilege for many years.

-What is not so well known about Wilberforce are numerous tragic elements in his life.
-During his lifetime he gave away all of his wealth to help the poor and suffering and in his final years had to travel about living a month here and one there as a house guest of children or friends.
+During his lifetime he gave away all of his wealth to help the poor and suffering, and in his final years had to travel about living a month here and one there as a house guest of children or friends.

-Spending time meditating on the God Who loves us will bring us into a contented state of mind that non Christians do not know anything about.
-To meditate on God means to spend quiet moments away from distractions where we can read some of the wonderful passages of Scripture that describe our great God.
+Meditating on the God Who loves us will bring us into a contented state of mind that non Christians don't know anything about.